NoellePatterson/ffc-readme/fall-pulse/timing.md

-# Wet Season Initiation Flows - Timing
+# Fall Pulse Flow - Timing

 #### Definition

-The wet season initiation timing captures the date of the first storm event of the new water year.
+The fall pulse flow timing captures the date of the first storm event of the new water year.
 This is meant to characterize the first significant increase in flows following the dry season.
-The wet season initiation event is the first date between October 1st to December 15th in which flow exceeds the initiation event threshold, which is defined as twice the magnitude of the previous dry season’s base flow or 1 cfs, whichever is greater.
+The fall pulse flow event is the first date between October 1st to December 15th in which flow exceeds the pulse flow event threshold, which is defined as twice the magnitude of the previous dry season’s base flow or 1 cfs, whichever is greater.
 This metric is measured in Julian days, where January 1st = 1 and December 31st = 365.

 #### Steps